icis4/yat/trunk/YAT/!-Doc.User/YAT Release Notes_limited to 64k for SourceForge online 'ReadMe'.txt

 Fixed bugs:
 - Recent TCP/IP and UDP/IP ports, remote hosts and local filters are remembered again (req. #273).
+- Predefined command description gets updated when multi-line command gets changed (bug #481) and default descriptions no longer get saved in settings file.
+- Issue with not shown predefined commands when defining more than 12 predefined commands fixed.
 - Layout of predefined commands can now also be changed on a new terminal that doesn't contain commands yet (related to previous feature requests #28, #257, #365).
 - Import/Paste of a .yacp command page file that contains more predefined commands than currently